-The Company has 14 environmental sites as of December 31, 2021.
-As of December 31, 2021, for five of the 14 environmental sites that are included in the Company's reserve for environmental costs, the information known and the nature of the remediation options allow for the Company to estimate the range of losses for environmental costs.
-As of December 31, 2021, \$22.7 million has been accrued as a liability for these sites, which represents the low end of the range of the liabilities for environmental costs.
-Management believes that additional losses of up to approximately \$9.1 million may be incurred in executing current remediation plans for these sites.
+As of December 31, 2022, for six of the 15 environmental sites that are included in the Company's reserve for environmental costs, the information known and the nature of the remediation options allow for the Company to estimate the range of losses for environmental costs.
+As of December 31, 2022, \$29.3 million has been accrued as a liability for these sites, which represents the low end of the range of the liabilities for environmental costs.
+Management believes that additional losses of up to approximately \$16.6 million may be incurred in executing current remediation plans for these sites.

-As of December 31, 2021, for three environmental sites that are included in the Company's reserve for environmental costs, management cannot reasonably estimate the exposure to loss in excess of the reserve, or range of loss, as these sites are under investigation and/or there is significant uncertainty as to what remedial actions, if any, the Company may be required to undertake.
-As of December 31, 2021, \$3.8 million has been accrued as a liability for these sites.
-As of December 31, 2021, for the remaining six environmental sites that are included in the Company's reserve for environmental costs, the \$16.7 million accrual represents management's best estimate of the probable liability and no additional loss is estimable at this time.
+As of December 31, 2022, for the remaining six environmental sites that are included in the Company's reserve for environmental costs, the \$12.8 million accrual represents management's best estimate of the probable liability and no additional loss is estimable at this time.